mramshaw/vgo/README.md

 any vendored dependencies either (these must be deleted manually as `go mod vendor` does not have a removal option - the simplest option is to delete the `vendor` folder and then re-create it with `go mod vendor`).

+## GO111MODULE

+It seems that the presence of a `go.mod` file implies `GO111MODULE=on` so that if [my recommended workflow](#my-recommended-workflow) is followed, there is no need to explicitly use `GO111MODULE=on`.

+## My recommended workflow

+This may evolve over time, but for the moment it is as follows:

+1. go mod init ...
+2. go mod vendor
+3. go build ...

+#### Step 1

+For step 1, best results will be had by specifying the fully-qualified package name, i.e.:

+    $ go mod init github.com/xxxx/yyyy

+instead of:

+    $ go mod init yyyy

+[This will result in a cleaner dependency graph.]

+#### Step 2

+This will vendor the dependencies in the local file system, instead of in a central cache.

+[This is *my* preference.]

+#### Step 3

+Step 3 could just as easily be `go run ...` or `go test ...` or `make` or whatever.

+## go mod edit

+At present (as of Go 1.11) it seems that `go mod edit ...` does not work as expected.

+A workaround is to use `sed` to edit the `go.mod` file instead.

+[Remember to re-run `go mod vendor` after editing the `go.mod` file.]

 ## Travis CI